tarsqi/ttk/README.md

 This is the main repository for the Tarsqi Toolkit (TTK), a set of processing components for extracting temporal information from news wire texts.
 TTK extracts time expressions, events, subordination links and temporal links; in addition, it can ensure consistency of temporal information.

-To use the Tarsqi Toolkit first either clone this repository or download the most recent release from https://github.com/tarsqi/ttk/releases, then follow the instructions in `docs/manual/index.html`.

-You can also browse the [version 2.0.0 manual on github](https://htmlpreview.github.io/?https://github.com/tarsqi/ttk/blob/v2.0.0/docs/manual/index.html).
+To use the Tarsqi Toolkit first either clone this repository or download the most recent release from https://github.com/tarsqi/ttk/releases, then follow the instructions in the manual at `docs/manual/index.html`, this manual is also posted on the [TimeML website](http://timeml.org/tarsqi/toolkit/manual/versions/2.0.0/manual/).